Disagreement Resolution

 - Concerns regarding discrimination and failure to provide reasonable adjustments

-Can I settle my SEN/ALN dispute without appealing?
+Can I settle my ALN dispute without appealing?

 Disagreement resolution can help.
-Whether you are already involved in an appeal, or thinking about making a claim.
+Whether you are already involved in an appeal, or thinking about making an appeal.
 It may help to settle your dispute quicker.

 What is the role of a mediator?